Apparently there’s no torture more terrible to the gods’ imagination than pointless, endless, meaningless labour.

 Granted, this is a far deeper source of purpose than simply thinking about yourself.
 Philosopher Ernest Becker even theorised that much of human behaviour is motivated by what he called “immortality projects” centred on this kind of purpose.3

 This is the idea that we have two selves: a “conventional self” which is simply who we are, and a “conceptual self” which is our idea of who we are.
-Even if our “conventional self” is doomed, we can aspire to “immortality” of a kind through the notion that our “conceptual self” will live forever in the legacy we leave behind for others.
+In our unwillingness to accept our inevitable demise, we aspire to “immortality” of a kind through the notion that our “conceptual self” will live forever in the legacy we leave behind for others.

 To do so we engage in projects that will immortalise us throughout the ages.
 Are you an artist?
 A philanthropist?
 A white supremacist?
 Whatever your “immortality project,” you might just be motivated by the promise of purpose and eternal life for your “conceptual self.”